 The Flyer is usually $14 for adults and kids.

-They are open from 11 am to 8 pm.
+They are open every day from 11 am to 8 pm.

 Aquarium of the Bay: While you are on Pier 39, head over to the Aquarium of the Bay.
 This living museum offers a look at the plants and animals that live in the San Francisco Bay.
 You will find everything from jellyfish to small sharks.
 Click here for pictures and additional details on visiting.